Top 5 Product Engagement Segments for Sales Teams

 Where are they in the customer journey?

-(PSA: This post is going to talk about customers in the trial phase, i.e. the ones that your Sales team cares about)
+Note: We’re focusing here on customers in the trial phase, the ones your Sales team cares about.

-The Onboarding phase (for Customer Success Teams, which we’ll get to in a later post)
+The Onboarding phase (for Customer Success teams; covered in part 2)

-The Retention and Growth phase (for Customer Success Teams, which we’ll get to in a later post)
+The Retention and Growth phase (for Customer Success teams; covered in part 2)

 Keep your Sales team focused with product engagement segments during the trial phase

-Too many leads is not a bad problem to have, but it is still a problem.
-Product engagement segments during the trial phase need to help your Sales team weed through the trial accounts to find the ones that will convert.
+Too many leads isn’t a bad problem, but it can overwhelm your Sales team.
+Engagement segments during the trial phase help you weed through trial accounts to find the ones most likely to convert.

 You’ll want to segment your trial audience by: